SALE 20% OFF! USE CODE: BFCM24 AT CHECKOUT

 Believe it or not, the Australian Shepherd is not actually an Aussie!
 This medium sized dog breed falls under the working dog category.

-Originally bred for hunting livestock, Aussie Shepherd date back to the 1840’s from western US.
-Basque people from south-western France and Pyrenees of north-eastern Spain travelled to the western United States to herd sheep and brought dogs with them.
+Originally bred for herding livestock, the Aussie Shepherd dates back to the 1840s in the western United States.
+Basque people from southwestern France and the Pyrenees of northeastern Spain travelled to the western United States to herd sheep, and they brought dogs with them.

-They derive from the English Shepherd with a life expectancy between 12 and 14 years and are closely related to the Border Collie – probably why they often get confused for them.
+They derive from the English Shepherd, with a life expectancy of between 12 and 14 years.
+They’re also closely related to the Border Collie – which is probably why they so often get confused for them.

 australian shepherd black and brown